AdamISZ/ambient/README.md

 3. **Receiver** discovers proposals meant for them, validates, and signs if acceptable
 4. Completed coinjoin transaction is broadcast to Bitcoin network

+### Trustless Validation

+Ambient includes a **partial UTXO set** feature that enables trustless validation of incoming proposals:

+- **Maintains a filtered UTXO set**: Tracks P2TR outputs ≥ 5000 sats from the last ~1000 blocks
+- **Validates proposer UTXOs**: Verifies that proposer's inputs actually exist and are unspent
+- **Prevents spam attacks**: Rejects proposals with fake or spent UTXOs without external API calls
+- **Privacy-preserving**: Downloads all blocks (like a full node) but stores only filtered UTXOs (~60 MB)
+- **Automatic maintenance**: Updates in real-time as new blocks arrive, self-prunes old data

+This "lobotomized full node" approach provides the security of full validation with the lightweight storage of an SPV client.

+See [`docs/AMBIENT_UTXO_MANAGEMENT.md`](docs/AMBIENT_UTXO_MANAGEMENT.md) for the complete design.

 ### Key Features

 - **Non-interactive**: No back-and-forth communication between parties
 - **Encrypted proposals**: Proposals are encrypted to the receiver's public key for privacy (+)
+- **Trustless validation**: Maintains a partial UTXO set to validate proposer UTXOs without external services
 - **Encrypted storage**: All wallet data encrypted at rest with ChaCha20-Poly1305 and Argon2id key derivation
 - **In-memory security**: Databases decrypted only in RAM, never written to disk as plaintext
 - **Recoverable from seed**: Uses deterministic tweaks (proposer's input key) enabling full wallet recovery from seed phrase alone